Introduction to chords

-A basic chords knowledge.
+A basic chords knowledge

-Now one knows, that, a Dominant seventh chord has a diatonic function.
+Dominant seventh chords have a diatonic function.

-- A good reason to learn the Circle of Fifths.
+- A good reason to learn the Circle of Fifths. (circle of Fifths)